emilps/fjelltg/src/pages/product/2020-01-02-dryer-turbo-disc.md

   ## Advantages

+  Advantages between Fjell TD Dryer vs. other Rotadisc dryers:

-  * Forged claws can be welded with high precision in a flat position with the use of a robotwelder
+  * Forged claws can be welded with high precision in flat position using robots.

-  * It can be performed both a visual and a penetrant test prior to assembly
+  * Welds can be inspected with NDT before assembly.

-  * Welds are not exposed to external environment in dryer.
-Thereby risk for stress corrosion cracking is eliminated
+  * Welds are not exposed to the material to be dried, thereby risk for stress corrosion cracking is eliminated.

-  * Welds do not seal between the pressurised and non-pressurised side.
-This eliminates the risk of steam leakage
+  * Welds do not seal between pressurised and non-pressurised side.
+Thereby risk for steam leakage is eliminated.

-  * Claws act as reinforcement beams in the radial direction, this increase the lateral bending strength of the discs, which reduces the risk of leakages in the foot welds between discs
+  * Claws act as reinforcement beams in radial direction, thereby increasing the lateral bending strength of the discs, which reduces the risk for leakages in foot welds between discs (big problem with Rotadisc).

+  * Smooth disc surface secures efficient self-cleaning and maximum heat transfer.

   The distinct difference between the TD dryer and most other disc dryers is